The Comic Subtleties of Anti-Blackness

 Take note of the ethnicities of the men she slept with, and the commentary that goes along with it.
 When it comes to the black man, and what is presumably a white man appropriating a black cultural aesthetic (red cap, Kanye shades), she says:

 Even if it were just the white dude in the Kanye shades, the image would’ve still evoked anti-blackness, because what makes such a guy “silly” or a “mistake”, is undoubtedly his proximity to blackness.
-White people don’t dislike “wiggers” because they’re cultural appropriators, borrowing from black culture as a fad, while not respecting black people or their experience.
+White people came up with the term “wigger” to describe such a person.
+Wiggers aren’t reviled because they’re cultural appropriators, borrowing from black culture as a fad, while not respecting black people or their experience.
 White disdain for the “wigger” does not stem from some sense of justice.
 White people dislike “wiggers” because of all the racial groups to mimic, they’re choosing what to them is the most reprehensible: black people.
 Because I mean, like dude, seriously, have some self-respect!

 You will not see the same revulsion expressed towards the white geek steeped in Japanese culture—because isn’t that so interesting, and isn’t he such a citizen of the world?
 Nevermind that his entry point was the desperate need to consume more anime and import video games, or in hopes of fulfilling some Asian bride fetish.
 Or how about the white girl who takes her Spanish classes seriously, deciding to study abroad in Spain, or Argentina—she was always so bright, wasn’t she?
 But the only proof you really need that white disdain for the wigger is anti-black, can be found in the word itself.